DavidAriOstenfeldt/project_website/content/text-analysis.md

 ![](/images/rolling_sentiment.png)

 We can see much the same trend here as in the above plot.
 However, it is clear that there are spikes in sentiment, going both up and down.
-However, it is important to note that almost all songs are still above the average sentiment from labMT, which could indicate that generally, we just prefer to listen to happier music since all the songs we are investigating are only taken from the 'Hot-100' list.
+However, it is important to note that almost all songs are still above the average sentiment from labMT, which could indicate that generally, we just prefer to listen to happier music since all the songs we are investigating are only taken from the 'Hot-100' chart.

 To look at the lyrics used through the years, we split our corpus by release year instead of by genre.
 Once again, we compute the TF-IDF for each decade, and that leaves us with the following wordclouds: